 FuboTV

 Fubo’s mainly known as a sports-focused service, but they have just as many (if not more) non-sports channels as the other services.
-That Pro package ($79.99/mo) includes Nickelodeon, Nick Jr, and Disney Junior.
+That Pro package ($79.99/month) includes Nickelodeon, Nick Jr, and Disney Junior.
 Fubo allows you to try out its service with a free trial.

 You’ll have to spring for the Extra add-on ($7.99/mo) or the Elite tier if you want NickMusic, NickToons, and TeenNick.